AliLtfa/Censr/README.md

 ## License

-MIT License - Feel free to modify and distribute.
+ PolyForm Noncommercial License 1.0.0 - Feel free to modify and distribute as long as you do not use it commercially without permission.

 ## Disclaimer